muziejus/text-divider/README.md

 Hoover’s markup is:

 ```
-#<1>    text division level 1
+<1>    text division level 1
 #<2>    text division level 2
 #<3>    text division level 3
 #<4>    text division level 4
 #[ ]       Letter writer
 #{ }      Letter addressee
-#/          new speaker (character)
+/          new speaker (character)
 #\          speech marker
 #>         copy without processing
 #^          special character follows
 ```

 Every tag that is “commented out” with a `#` is currently unimplemented.
-My goal is to start with dialogue, move to text divisions, and then further.

 The file `sample.txt` is the file used for testing and also reveals how the markup can look in the wild.